 The result is that it is actually not unusual to find portfolios with 20 or 30 funds.
 And the investor is perfectly satisfied in their portfolio being so 'well-diversified'!
 However, the fact is that since funds are themselves invested in a large number of stocks or bonds or both, adding funds to your portfolio after a certain point does not materially add to the degree of safety of your investments.
 It even compromises their manageability.
 To sum it up, diversification is not a goal in itself.
 It has the downside of adding to your workload.
 You should do the minimum required and no more.
 So what is this minimum level of diversification?
 And how do you ensure that the diversification is real and not illusory?

-Realistically, diversification is a defensive strategy that is only partially successful only part of the time.
+Realistically, diversification is a defensive strategy that is only partially successful and that too only part of the time.
 But don't dismiss it, as it is much better than being defenceless.

 This story first appeared in January 2014.